kapelner/fastLogisticRegressionWrap/README.md

 # fastLogisticRegressionWrap

 The public repository for the R package [fastLogisticRegressionWrap](https://cran.rstudio.com/web/packages/fastLogisticRegressionWrap/) which extends [RcppNumerical::fastLR](https://rdrr.io/cran/RcppNumerical/man/fastLR.html).
 We now allow for using GPU speedups but not natively in the package (read further on).
-Here are some compelling benchmarks found in `testing.R`.
+Here are some compelling benchmarks.

 For vanilla logistic regression with coefficient standard error and p-values computed: